Diary of Robert Russell Walker, 1941-1945 - Part 6

 LUNCH BREAD PINEAPPLE ETC

-TEA RICE STEW VEGS DATE PASTIE
+TEA RICE STEW VEGS, DATE PASTIE

-TUES BR'KFAST RICE STEW
+TUES BR'KFAST RICE, STEW

-LUNCH STEW, BREAD JAME ETC
+LUNCH STEW, BREAD JAM ETC

-TEA STEAK, R'ST VEG'S PPASTIE
+TEA STEAK, R'ST VEG'S P.PASTIE

 In addition to the foregoing we